 All of this is awesome, but I wasn’t that impressed.
 It’s fun, but futuristic tech and special powers are pretty standard in sff.
 More importantly, I didn’t like the way some of the characters were depicted (more on that later), and there were little things that bugged me about the writing, like the way the POV kept jumping.
 I figured I was in for another decent-but-forgettable novel, and I was annoyed that it was over 600 pages long.

-It’s one of those nicely well-rounded novels that develops in a very satisfying way – good story, good characters, a good read.
+It’s a nicely rounded novel that develops in a satisfying way – good story, good characters, a good read.
 It’s also got pretty solid worldbuilding that unfolds smoothly and gradually, making it a fairly light read, and a great option for readers who are new to the genre.
 However, Flight of the Silvers falls short in a few areas, one of which is related to the worldbuilding.

-The fact that Melissa’s a woman is more of an issue than her race, and this brings me to the second problem I have with this novel.
-I’m uncomfortable with the way the women are depicted.
+The fact that Melissa is a woman is more of an issue for her than her race, and this brings me to the problematic way the women are depicted.
 All the major female characters – except for 14-year-old Mia – are described in terms of their physical beauty.
-Melissa is described as gorgeously exotic.
-In one of Hannah and Amanda’s first scenes, Amanda is described as tall an slender and Hannah as short and busty, but both are clearly said to be sexually attractive to men.
+Melissa is gorgeously exotic.
+Amanda is tall and slender while Hannah as short and busty, but both are clearly stated to be sexually attractive to men.
 Each sister feels that the other is more attractive.
-When they meet the male Silvers later, their sex appeal obviously comes up again.
+When they meet the male Silvers later, their sex appeal comes up again.

-It doesn’t bother me that they’re beautiful, but rather that they all happen to be beautiful and their sex appeal is one of the most notable things about their characters.
+It’s not their beauty that bothers me per se, but rather that they all happen to be beautiful and their sex appeal is one of the most notable things about their characters.
 Because hey, we really don’t have enough sexualised female characters in fiction do we?
-Which is we also need them to behave in gratuitously sexual ways, like when Melissa takes off her uncomfortable, lacy bra in front of 22 male officers, or lies on a desk in front of a male colleague while wearing a short skirt.
+Which is why we also need them to behave in gratuitously sexual ways, like when Melissa takes off her uncomfortable, lacy bra in front of 22 male officers, or lies on a desk in front of a male colleague while wearing a short skirt.

 The way Hannah is depicted is of particular concern.
 The size of her breasts comes up A LOT.
 It tends to come up in people’s first impressions of her.
 It’s probably been a major influence on her character’s eager sexuality.
 Evan seems incapable of speaking about her without referring to her big breasts in some derogatory way.
 Hannah’s chest get mentioned so often that it’s one of her defining characteristics.
 David is a genius, Zack is snarky, Amanda is uptight, and Hannah has big breasts.